James Van Fleet

-General James Alward Van Fleet (March 19, 1892 – September 23, 1992) was a United States Army officer who saw service during World War I, World War II and the Korean War.
+General James Alward Van Fleet (19 March 1892 – 23 September 1992) was a United States Army officer who served during World War I, World War II and the Korean War.
 Van Fleet was a native of New Jersey, who was raised in Florida and graduated from the United States Military Academy.
 He served as a regimental, divisional and corps commander during World War II and as the commanding general of United States Army and other United Nations forces during the Korean War.

 Early life and education

-James Van Fleet was born in the Coytesville section of Fort Lee, New Jersey, but his parents moved to Florida when he was an infant and he was raised there.
+James Van Fleet was born in the Coytesville section of Fort Lee, New Jersey.
+His family then moved to Florida while he was an infant, and he grew up there.
 Van Fleet received his high school education at the Summerlin Institute in Bartow, Florida.

 After graduating from Summerlin in 1911, Van Fleet received an appointment to the United States Military Academy at West Point, New York.
 While he was a cadet at West Point, he was a member of the Army football team and was a standout fullback on the undefeated Army team of 1914.
 Van Fleet graduated in the famous West Point Class of 1915, which included so many future generals that it has been called "the class the stars fell on" (stars being the insignia of generals).
 Van Fleet's classmates included Dwight D. Eisenhower and Omar Bradley, among many others.
-After graduation, he was commissioned as a second lieutenant into the Infantry Branch of the United States Army.

-Military career
+Career

 Early career

-After Van Fleet was commissioned, he was assigned to a company of the 3rd Infantry Regiment at Plattsburgh, New York, where he served from September 12 to October 1, 1915.
-He then served at Madison Barracks, in Sacketts Harbor, New York, until May 11, 1916.
-The 3rd Infantry was then transferred to Eagle Pass, Texas, for service on the Mexican border until October 8, 1917, over six months after the American entry into World War I. During his time in Texas, Van Fleet was promoted twice, to first lieutenant on July 1, 1916, and to captain on May 15, 1917.
+After graduation, Van Fleet was commissioned as a second lieutenant into the Infantry Branch of the United States Army.
+He was assigned to a company of the 3rd Infantry Regiment at Plattsburgh, New York, where he served from 12 September to 1 October 1915.
+He then served at Madison Barracks, in Sacketts Harbor, New York, until 11 May 1916.
+The 3rd Infantry was then transferred to Eagle Pass, Texas, for service on the Mexican border until 8 October 1917, over six months after the American entry into World War I. During his time in Texas, Van Fleet was promoted twice, to first lieutenant on 1 July 1916, and to captain on 15 May 1917.

-Van Fleet then transferred to Fort Leavenworth, Kansas, where he served as an instructor for provisional officers, October 10, 1917, to March 22, 1918; commanding Army Service Schools Detachment No. 2, to April 6, 1918; at Kansas City, Missouri, inspecting 7th Infantry Regiment, National Guard of Missouri, April 1 to 5; at Camp Forrest, Ga., Camp Wadsworth, S. C., and Camp Mills, Long Island, commanding a company of the 16th Machine Gun Battalion, from April 10 to July 4, 1918.
-He received a temporary promotion to major on June 17, 1918.
+Van Fleet then transferred to Fort Leavenworth, Kansas, where he served as an instructor for provisional officers, 10 October 1917 to 22 March 1918; commanding Army Service Schools Detachment No. 2, to 6 April 1918; at Kansas City, Missouri, inspecting 7th Infantry Regiment, National Guard of Missouri, 1 to 5 April; at Camp Forrest, Ga., Camp Wadsworth, S. C., and Camp Mills, Long Island, commanding a company of the 16th Machine Gun Battalion, from 10 April to 4 July 1918.
+He received a temporary promotion to major on 17 June 1918.

-Van Fleet was then shipped to France, where he commanded the 17th Machine Gun Battalion, part of the 6th Division, from September 12, 1918, to June 11, 1919.
-He was wounded in action in the Meuse–Argonne offensive on November 4, 1918, just seven days before the Armistice with Germany which caused hostilities to cease.
+Van Fleet was then shipped to France, where he commanded the 17th Machine Gun Battalion, part of the 6th Division, from 12 September 1918 to 11 June 1919.
+He was wounded in action in the Meuse–Argonne offensive on 4 November 1918, just seven days before the Armistice with Germany which caused hostilities to cease.